troglobit/sysklogd/README.md

 - Support for listening to a custom port
 - Support for remote peer filtering, from FreeBSD
 - Support for disabling DNS reverse lookups for each remote log message
-- Support for FreeBSD Secure Mode
+- Support for FreeBSD Secure Mode, remote logging enabled by default(!)
 - Includes a `logger` tool with RFC5424 capabilities (`msgid` etc.)
 - Includes a syslog library and system header replacement for logging
 - FreeBSD socket receive buffer size patch